radian-software/sleeping-beauty/README.md

 to ensure that zombie processes are reaped properly.
 Modern versions of Docker can accomplish this transparently if you pass `--init` to `docker run`.

+## Caveats

+There's one major problem with Sleeping Beauty, which is that there is unfortunately no way for it to guarantee that all resources are released when it shuts down your server process.

+One common way that this can fail is if your server process starts its own subprocesses, which are not properly terminated when the parent dies.
+You can check the output of `ps` before and after Sleeping Beauty terminates your server, to see that all new sub-processes have terminated.

+The other big issue has to do with the [kernel file cache](https://unix.stackexchange.com/q/736941).
+When you read in files from disk, the kernel keeps them in memory.
+As a general practice, the kernel keeps lots of things in memory, often filling it to its limit, because the vast majority of that memory can be easily freed as soon as it is needed for something else (thus it would be a waste of time to bother doing it earlier than necessary).
+However, it's an issue because tools for container resource utilization (such as `docker stats`) often take into account cached memory even when it is freeable.

+So, for example, if your webserver reads a bunch of files, then is terminated by Sleeping Beauty, some memory may be retained even if the memory-holding processes in the container are all terminated.
+Depending on the workload, this overhead can be substantial.
+You can check the hypothesis by investigating the `docker stats` output before, during, and after the execution of your server process by Sleeping Beauty.
+One way to reclaim some memory is by running `vmtouch -e` on modified files and directories.
+You can typically reclaim *all* cached memory with `echo 3 > /proc/sys/vm/drop_caches`, but this can only be done as root from the host system, not from within a container.

+As a result, you can run into issues in environments like [Railway](https://railway.app/) where you are billed based on measured resource utilization.
+I reached out to them about discrepancies in memory metrics leading to higher bills, and they confirmed that this is a known problem, but it's hard to solve given the limits of containerization tooling at present.

+As always when deploying applications into production, exercise caution and monitor your metrics.

 ## Run tests